Lining Pro.com Technical Brief

 Condition Grade vs Risk Score

-PACP condition grade is not the same thing as total asset risk.
+PACPTMTMTMTMTM condition grade is not the same thing as total asset risk.
 Condition grade describes what was observed inside the pipe.
 Risk also considers consequence of failure.
 A shallow lateral serving one building may not carry the same consequence as a deep municipal main under a highway, hospital, school, or commercial district.

 | Term | Meaning | Example |